 What are some of the consequences?

-Lead is a horrible material that will have all sorts of bad consequences when it’s entering the body.
-You’re not talking about a seasonal flu that will affect you for a little bit of time before it passes, and you’re once again feeling great.
+Lead is a horrible material when it enters the body.
+It will have all sorts of bad consequences.
+You’re not talking about the seasonal flu that will affect you for a little time before it passes.

-It may seem negligible to do these blood tests for your kids, right?
-After all, you are making them eat the organically grown vegetables from your backyard, without realizing that those are the exact reasons why they’re facing the difficulties that they’re facing.
+It may seem unimportant to do these blood tests for your children, right?
+After all, you make them eat the organically grown vegetables from your backyard.
+That is, without realizing that those vegetables are the exact reasons why they are facing those difficulties.

-While it may not be possible to do much to revert the exposure that has already happened, you showing up on this page and learning about the dangers of lead is a good first step.
+It may not be possible to revert the exposure that has already happened.
+But reading this page and learning about the dangers of lead is at least a good first step.

-It will also be able to guide your future actions, and be able to allow them to live a safer life in the future.
+It will also be able to help you in your next actions and allow you and your family to live a safer life in the future.

-It’s easy to buy a bunch of soil with the intention of planting your aspiring vegetable garden there rather than having to rely on the soil in your garden not having been contaminated over time with various pollutants, not even just limited to the possibility that it contains dangerous levels of lead in it.
-When you are buying high quality soil from a reliable supplier, you’re making sure that you aren’t accidentally exposing your family to a bunch of danger, unknowingly.
+It’s easy to buy a load of soil for your aspiring vegetable garden rather than relying on the soil in your garden.
+That way, you avoid any contamination over time with various pollutants.
+When you buy high-quality soil from a reliable supplier, you ensure that you are not exposing your family to danger.